itsvnvo/readme-generator/README.md

 ### Install

-  npm install and then node index.js
+  npm install and then node index.js in your terminal

 <a name="licenses"/>